 Guidelines for water quality management were developed as part of the National Water Quality Management Strategy.

 An important part of water quality management is to identify how the community values and uses a water resource.
 Beneficial uses describe how a water resource benefits the community.
 In the Northern Territory (NT) beneficial uses or values have been set for major aquifers and river catchments.

 These values are then used to set water quality targets.
-Under the Water Act 1992, administered by the Department of Environment and Natural Resources, statutory Beneficial Use Declarations have been made for waterways in the Northern Territory.
+Under the Water Act 1992, administered by the Department of Environment, Parks and Water Security, statutory Beneficial Use Declarations have been made for waterways in the Northern Territory.

 Management of water quality for natural and semi-natural water resources is guided by the Australian and New Zealand Water Quality Guidelines.
 These guidelines are used for establishing performance criteria for waste water discharges under the Waste Management and Pollution Control Act 1998 and also inform the Darwin Harbour Water Quality Protection Plan.

 The Northern Territory government and science providers are monitoring and assessing the quality of Northern Territory waters, for example:

 Management of stormwater is an important aspect of water quality management activities at the catchment, waterway and local level.

 The Australian Guidelines for Urban Stormwater Management (historical guidelines) provide guidance for ecologically sustainable approach to managing stormwater.
 In the Northern Territory, the NT EPA has published the following guidelines: